GreatApo/AmazfitPaceCalendarWidget/README.md

 - Show/Hide week numbers
 - Select Sunday or Monday for 1st week day
 - Vibration on button touches
-- Supported languages: English, Chinese, Czech, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Thai, Turkish
+- Supported languages: English, Bulgarian, Chinese, Czech, Danish, Dutch, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Thai, Turkish, Vietnamese
 - Right to left Calendar support
 - Settings are saved
 - Calendar events are shown (new style, phone events through Amazmod or iCalendar feed/file)
 - You can touch on each day for more events info
-- [Timeline Widget](https://forum.xda-developers.com/smartwatch/amazfit/app-widget-timeline-v1-0-1-pace-stratos-t3894632) is also integrated in the calendar (for better events view)
+- [Timeline Widget](https://forum.xda-developers.com/smartwatch/amazfit/app-widget-timeline-v1-0-1-pace-stratos-t3894632) is also integrated in the calendar (for better events view) but also in the app list
 - Support of iCalendar feed (URL) and local ICS file